-This technique for easy organic weed control is one of the most essential gardening tips you'll find at AOC - it revolutionized my gardening life, allowing me to have multiple healthy shrub and flower borders without having to weed and fertilize all summer long.
+This technique for easy organic weed control is one of the most essential gardening tips you'll find - it revolutionized my gardening life, allowing me to have multiple healthy shrub and flower borders without having to weed and fertilize all summer long.
 If you haven't done this yet, prepare to love it!

 Some links in this article are affiliate links and if you click on them and purchase I will receive a small commission at no cost to you.